Wild West shows: Buffalo Bill's Wild West

 Buffalo Bill's Wild West returned to Europe in December 1902 with a fourteen-week run in London, capped by a visit from King Edward VII and the future King George V. The Wild West traveled throughout Great Britain in a tour in 1902 and 1903 and a tour in 1904, performing in nearly every city large enough to support it.
 The 1905 tour began in April with a two-month run in Paris, after which the show traveled around France, performing mostly one-night stands, concluding in December.
 The final tour, in 1906, began in France on March 4 and quickly moved to Italy for two months.
-The show then traveled east, performing in Austria, the Balkans, Hungary, Romania, and the Ukraine, before returning west to tour in Poland, Bohemia (later Czech Republic), Germany, and Belgium.
+The show then traveled east, performing in Austria, the Balkans, Hungary, Romania, and Ukraine, before returning west to tour in Poland, Bohemia (later Czech Republic), Germany, and Belgium.

 By 1894 the harsh economy made it hard to afford tickets.
 It did not help that the show was routed to go through the South in a year when the cotton was flooded and there was a general depression in the area.
 Buffalo Bill lost a lot of money and was on the brink of a financial disaster.
 Soon after, and in an attempt of recovery of monetary balance, Buffalo Bill signed a contract in which he was tricked by Bonfil and Temmen into selling them the show and demoting himself to a mere employee and attraction of the Sells-Floto Circus.
 From this point, the show began to destroy itself.
 Finally, in 1913 the show was declared bankrupt.